Handwashing the right way

 - After touching garbage

-- Apply the gel to the palm of one hand (read the label to learn the correct amount).
+1. Apply the product to the palm of one hand (read the label to learn the correct amount).

-- Rub the gel over all surfaces of your hands and fingers until your hands are dry.
+3. Rub product over all surfaces of your hands and fingers until your hands are dry.
+This should take about 20 seconds.